 While providing students with opportunities to engage in intercultural collaborations and to develop valuable global attributes, the project promotes a more environmentally sustainable model, diminishing the need to move large groups of student actors across the globe for rehearsals, workshops and even performances.

 Initially taking the text of Shakespeare’s Coriolanus as a basis for study, in 2015-16 students of the two universities worked on a small section of the script (3:3) in both Finnish and English.
-A ‘virtual space’ was created in both locations through the re-purposing of videoconferencing technology and the use of large rear projection screens, high speed internet connections and unidirectional, hypercardioid microphones.
+An ‘Immersive Space’ was created in both locations through the re-purposing of videoconferencing technology and the use of large rear projection screens, high speed internet connections and unidirectional, hypercardioid microphones.
 Moreover, a unified spatial design and a careful use of lighting gave the actors the illusion that they were occupying the same physical space.

 The third iteration of the project was a collaboration between the team and the Theatre Academy at the University of the Arts, Helsinki and the University of Gothenburg, Sweden.
 On this occasion, the text chosen was Shakespeare’s Twelfth Night which offered the students the opportunity to explore the comic side of Shakespeare’s work, using a combination of large, intricate scenes as well as smaller ‘one on one’ segments.

 The project has also crafted a unique telepresence banquet and performance of selections of Lear Online to support Coventry’s bid to become the UK City of Culture in 2021.
 For this, two banqueting spaces were created in Coventry and Tampere and participants were able to dine, converse and watch a performance as well as gain some insights into the project and the technology used to enable this collaboration.